Bristol’s Clean Air Zone

 A major source of air pollution in cities is road traffic, particularly diesel engines.
 Air pollution affects everyone in Bristol, especially children, older people and those with heart, breathing and underlying health conditions.

 Toxic air pollution contributes to 300 deaths a year in Bristol.
 Bristol City Council has a legal and moral duty to reduce pollution in the shortest possible time.
 The government has directed Bristol and other cities to do this through a Clean Air Zone.

 How the zone works

-Bristol’s Clean Air Zone will be introduced in late summer 2022.
+Bristol’s Clean Air Zone will start on Monday, 28 November 2022.
 The council has launched a package of financial support to help residents and businesses adapt to the changes to tackle pollution in the city.

 Register your interest for financial support on the Bristol City Council website.

 The size of the zone and its boundary has been designed to meet air quality targets in the central area where air quality is worst in the shortest possible time.

 The zone is intended to encourage drivers and businesses to either update their vehicles, change their route, change their mode, or not make the trip.